cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 unittest.main()
 ```

+##### Parameterising Tests

-Unit tests may be parameterised using the `subTest` context manager, to allow larger coverage of different inputs.
+Test methods may be parameterised using the `subTest` context manager - this allows for larger coverage of different inputs without needing to create a new test method for each one.

 ```Python
 import unittest